 - Excellent faculty/resident ration in a department that includes 40 full-time and 3 part-time radiologists.

 - No Diagnostic Radiology Fellows.

 - Five-year Diagnostic Radiology Residency includes an initial transitional clinical year, followed by four years of diagnostic radiology, all within the same program.

 - Clinical year that includes basic medical and surgical rotations, two months in radiology and a curriculum tailored to residents’ individual interests.

-- Pediatric radiology experience with the fellowship-trained staff of the A.I. du Pont Hospital for Children, plus dedicated in-house pediatric radiology.
+- Pediatric radiology experience with the fellowship-trained staff of the A.I. du Pont Hospital for Children.

-- All residents attend the four-week American Institute for Radiologic Pathology (AIRP) course in Washington, D.C.
+- All residents participate in the four-week American Institute for Radiologic Pathology (AIRP) course.